 Old pomegranates can be seen in the Inner Quad in the two outer east islands, in the outer northwest island, and in the Old Union Courtyard.
 A specimen is on the west side of Building 300.
-There is a dwarf variety planted in the gound in Citrus Court, and in others pots at the Hoover Pavilion.
+A dwarf variety is planted in the Citrus Court and in pots at the Hoover Pavilion.

 The pomegranate is a delectable ancient fruit mentioned by Homer and by other Greek authors; it was sung of by Solomon, who was partial to pomegranate wine, and who refers to pomegranates several times in the same breath as wine and nuts.
 They evidently appealed to him, seeing that he had hundreds of graven pomegranates adorning the pillars of his own house.
 In Persia, Darius ate pomegranates, says Herodotus.
 Centuries later silver shekels bearing a pomegranate were minted in Jerusalem.
 Clearly the pomegranate was much more valued than it is in our times, when the whole world benefits from the voyages of the great navigators.